dududududulu/InterfaceDemo/instructions/02-Solidity.md

-# B. Solidity and Remix
+# 02. Solidity and Remix

 MetaMask is sufficient to use ETH as a cryptocurrency - you can send and receive ETH.
 But to develop smart contracts and Dapps, you need more than that.